Scripted Digital Series

 - Once an entry payment has been processed we cannot provide a refund.
 If a payment is disputed, the account holder may be subject to any fees.

 - Submissions must be the original work of the applicant(s).
 Neither the Festival nor its jurists investigates or attests to the authenticity of an applicant’s statement of authorship or rights.

 - Applicants may submit both filmed episodes and scripted episodes of their series, but each will require a separate application and payment.

 - If a submission involves two or more writers as applicants, the monetary prize and any reimbursements will be divided equally among them and only one Typewriter Award will be provided.

 - Awards are based on overall merit of the entries.
 Judges reserve the right not to grant an award.

 - Entrants that advance to the Semifinalist level will be asked to provide a treatment of their vision for the series and how subsequent episodes will unfold.

 Produced Series Rules

-- Filmed series must be submitted as an online screener and be available for screening as an H.264 digital file.
-Please note: we do NOT screen Blu-Ray, HD-CAM, or DCP when considering films for our competition.
-If you are unable or unwilling to provide us your film as a digital file, do not submit your film.
+- Produced series must be submitted as an online screener and be available for screening as an H.264 digital file.
+Please note: we do NOT screen Blu-Ray, HD-CAM, or DCP when considering series for our competition.
+If you are unable or unwilling to provide us your produced series as a digital file, please do not submit it.

-- Series produced, financed, initiated, or hosted by major studios, companies, or networks are ineligible for competition.
+- Series produced, financed, initiated, distributed, or hosted by major studios, online platforms, networks, or similar entities are ineligible for competition.